Citation for this page in APA citation style. Close

 (Toward A New Philosophy Of Biology, p.1)

 In most traditional philosophy, the total amount of information in the conceptually closed universe is static, a physical constant of nature.
 The laws of nature allow no exceptions, they are perfectly causal.
-Chance and change - in a deep philosophical sense - are illusions.
+Chance and change - in a deep philosophical sense - are thought to be illusions.

 Information philosophy, by contrast, is a story about invention, about novelty, about biological emergence and new beginnings unseen and unseeable beforehand, a past that is fixed but an ambiguous future that can be shaped by teleological changes in the present that are made possible by Darwinian evolution.